cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Added *:undefined support for dropdown lists
 Added init.lua files for translations to use
 Stackview now shows symbolnames as well
-Some extra windows will not save their location
+Some extra windows will now save their location
-Exe trainer generator now lets you change the default files The description of conditional jumps is better to understand now Ultimap2 can now keep the tracer files and scan kernelmode memory as well if desired Groups now get created afgter the selected item Smartedit can not also 'smart'-edit children
+Exe trainer generator now lets you change the default files The description of conditional jumps is better to understand now Ultimap2 can now keep the tracer files and scan kernelmode memory as well if desired Groups now get created afgter the selected item Smartedit can now also 'smart'-edit children
 You can now pick a breakpoint type without having to go to settings, and once picked it will be the default type for Toggle breakpoints until changes again
 Floating point screen will now stay within the screen Clicking execute in the lua engine will now change focus back to the editor field